renanwilson/react-movies/README.md

 ## 💻 About this project

-The Alura Movies started with an Alura application (alura-space), and I improved the movie db api. 🤪
+The React Movies started with an Alura application (alura-space), and I improved the movie db api. 🤪

 ## 📜 Scripts